omfen/fenntech-internal-system/replit.md

 Both systems generate email reports to management and maintain comprehensive pricing history.
 The application features a modern React frontend with Node.js/Express backend using PostgreSQL for persistent storage.

 **Status: Fully functional and operational** - All Intcomex and Amazon pricing features implemented and tested with 162 JMD exchange rate.
 Amazon pricing uses manual entry approach for maximum accuracy.
-Mobile-responsive design completed with card-based layouts for all components. **New: Complete user authentication and management system implemented with role-based access control.** **Latest: Customer product inquiries, quotation management, work orders with automated status email notifications, and tickets system fully implemented.**
+Mobile-responsive design completed with card-based layouts for all components. **New: Complete user authentication and management system implemented with role-based access control.** **Latest: Customer product inquiries, quotation management, work orders with automated status email notifications, tickets system, and call logs all fully implemented with status management and navigation reorganized under "Customers" section.**

 ## User Preferences